apache/metron-bro-plugin-kafka/docker/README.md

 ├── logs
 └── scripts
 ```
+- `bro_output`: This directory will have the output of running the `bro -r` commands on the pcap data
 - `containers`: The parent of all of the containers that this project defines.
 We use several containers, not all of them ours.
   - `bro-localbuild-container`: The docker container directory for our bro container, used for building bro, the librdkafka, and our plugin, as well as running bro.
 - `data`: The default path for pcap data to be used in tests.